Fazzino Arts Education Initiative

-Building a career as an artist is no easy task.
+Building a successful career is no easy task, especially as an artist.
 After decades of learning and honing his craft, Charles Fazzino became one of the most renowned pop artists today.
 However, his education in the arts from childhood throughout college was a critical factor in his path to success.

 Since 2012, the Fazzino Arts Education Initiative has continued its mission to work with schools and educational organizations around the globe to provide memorable artistic experiences to young students.
 Any art educators looking for new ways their students can engage in the art world are encouraged to contact Fazzino’s team by emailing info@fazzinocollectors.com.
 Let’s work together to keep the arts alive for our youth!